kp-tech-19/Analog-and-Digital-Communication-Lab-MATLAB/README.md

-# Analog-and-Digital-Communication-Lab
+# Analog-and-Digital-Communication-Lab-MATLAB

-This repository contains MATLAB implementations and simulations for Analog and Digital Communication techniques.
-Each experiment includes MATLAB scripts, output plots, and interpretation of results.
+This repository contains MATLAB implementations and simulations for Analog and Digital Communication techniques.Each experiment includes MATLAB scripts, output plots, and interpretation of results.

 ## Experiments